Best for benchmark breadth

 Compare the five main launch markets by current yield, long-run yield profile, and how each one tends to serve income investors.

-This page is here to help you separate raw yield from real fit.
-A market with a higher yield is not automatically better.
-The right market depends on how much volatility, tax friction, sector concentration, and payout uncertainty you are willing to live with.
+This page helps readers separate raw yield from real fit.
+A market with a higher benchmark yield is not automatically better.
+The best market depends on whether you care most about income today, dividend growth, sector diversification, or a smoother emotional ride through stress.

 |---|---|---|---|